jamie hawkesworth on jonathan anderson and his never-ending journey

 Did anything change in that process, looking at them years later?

 Yeah, some of them got less warm.
-When I first started taking portraits of kids around England, places I went were always quite cold in weather and colour.
+When I first started taking portraits of kids around England, places I went were always quite cold in weather and color.
 So when I was printing the pictures and I left them like that, they didn't have the optimism that I wanted.
 I was always conscious that I didn't want to go to these places in England that were on the rougher side and produce a series of pictures that had a slightly negative aspect, even in my own head.
 So printing them warmer — warming up the situation — was always a way to keep it feeling optimistic somehow.
-It's incredible how much colour can change pictures.
+It's incredible how much color can change pictures.

 I started printing everything warm.
 Even when I was in a warm situation — a kid standing in the sun — I would still, just naturally, warm it up even more.
-When I was making prints for the show, I realised that in some situations, I didn't need an extra layer of, well, me.
+When I was making prints for the show, I realized that in some situations, I didn't need an extra layer of, well, me.
 Printing like that — putting a cast on the picture — is just another way of me plonking myself on the picture.
-I realised that they didn't really need it that much; I realised it's enough.
+I realized that they didn't really need it that much; I realized it's enough.
 So I've kind of cooled down some prints in the show a little bit; they have shifted.
 But it's a very subtle shift in atmosphere, you might think they still look quite warm!
 I still want them to feel like my pictures.